kmb40/aws-bootcamp-cruddur-2023/README.md

 ### Install
 This Bootcamp can be attempted following the videos, levergaging the journal and the cloud documentation around the web.
-**NOTE:** There was a Discord and frequent Office hours with the Intructor which likely wont be able to leverage.
+**NOTE:** There was a Discord and frequent Office hours with the Intructor which you likely wont be able leverage.

 ### Prerequsite Knowledge
 https://docs.google.com/document/d/19XMyd5zCk7S9QT2q1_Cg-wvbnBwOge7EgzgvtVCgcz0/edit#heading=h.uky4go531gtq